jpickell/dotfiles/README.md

    1. Mapped &lt;Leader&gt; b to enable on the fly switching from dark to light backgrounds.
    2. Mapped &lt;Leader&gt; z to toggle "Zen Mode" - a super simple distraction free full screen mode.

+- Added a left margin using "foldcolumn=2" (colorized to match the bg via zen.vim)

+- Added a much improved status line

 Uses the zen.vim colorscheme located in ~/.vim/colors

 [-top-](#top)